 But do we lift that up to God?
 No, to him we say, “Nothing in my hand I bring, simply to thy cross I cling.”

 When I left, I turned my back on the Sabbath.
 And that’s the thing that always puzzles Adventists most.
 How any one can leave this experience?
 It’s hard.
 Sunday just isn’t the same.
 The Sabbath is a time set a part, a time to rest in God, a time to entrust ourselves completely to him.
 I’ve been involved for many years in work in Jewish-Christian relations, and will continue to be.
 This work drew my attention to the role that anti-Jewish feelings in the early Church played in the abandonment of the Sabbath.
+[At this point, I connected with Adventist historian, Samuele Bacchiocchi.
+I remembered work he had done on this topic.]
 It’s shocking to read some of those early Christian writings, by men revered as saints, whose hatred for Judaism and the Sabbath planted the seed for so much hostility and violence toward the Jewish people through the centuries.
 I asked myself, how can decisions made for such hate-filled motives have been inspired by the Spirit of God?